Gurobi/gurobi-machinelearning/docs/source/firststeps-introduction.rst

 returns a modeling object derived from the class :py:class:`AbstractPredictorConstr
 <gurobi_ml.modeling.AbstractPredictorConstr>`.
 That object keeps track of all
-the variables and constraints that have been added to the gurobipy model to establish the relationship between input and output variables of the regression.
+the variables and constraints that have been added to the gurobipy:`model` to establish the relationship between input and output variables of the regression.

 The modeling object can perform a few tasks: